afnid/CoreEFI/README.md

 <h3>Linux</h3>

 Values are initialized to support a running state, but any value can be overwritten using the prompt.
 The events process and an encoder simulator are run from the main loop scheduler instead of from interrupts.
-This mode is primarily for rapid development, and profiling or using valgrind.
+This mode is primarily for rapid prototyping, and profiling or using valgrind.
 The linux process is also used to test the Java interface.

 <h3>Arduino Due (84 MHZ)</h3>

+A downside of the Due is that there is not any non-volatile memory available on the main board!

 The Due has 32bit timers so there is no requirement to ever use the pre-scalars in this application.
-Also the interrupt overhead was optimized down to 6 us.
+Also the timer interrupt overhead was optimized down to 6 us.

 Still the decoder/encoder took 9-30 us, and the scheduler took closer to 40 us.
 Still not great numbers, but far better than the 16 MHZ Mega.
 These times will improve using an external interrupt for the decoder by reducing the time a little more.

 Here are some stats from the program for 8 cylinders showing the min/max late and degrees of error vs RPM: